GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/visual-order-follows-dom/index.md

 you should rearrange the elements in the DOM to make the tab order more natural.

-If you've used CSS to visually reposition elements, screen reader users will experience a non-sensical navigation.
+If you've used CSS to visually reposition elements, assistive technology users will experience a nonsensical navigation.
 Instead of using CSS,
 move the element to an earlier position in the DOM.